EnergetickaAkademie/v2-firmware/README.md

 request sequence and carries a configuration revision, so a complete snapshot is validated before it replaces the local values.
 Firmware temporarily falls back to the legacy endpoints when CoreAPI does not yet expose the v2 route.

+The normal `mainboard` environment prefers MQTT v3 and automatically falls back to this HTTP endpoint.
+For a broker-independent recovery image, build `pio run -e mainboard_http_v2`; it uses `/board/sync/v2` exclusively and keeps the board's existing NVS provisioning when installed over OTA.
+The graphical uploader exposes the same choice as the **Communication** checkbox; uncheck MQTT v3 before uploading to install the HTTP-only image.

+## NFC debug portal

+The NFC Flasher can write a v2 debug card (`cz.enak:cmd`, payload `02 02`).
+Hold it continuously on the mainboard reader for three seconds.
+The board then pauses cloud networking and exposes an AP named `ENAK-<board-username>` (or a chip-ID fallback) using the configured debug AP password, `enak-debug` by default.
+Join that AP and open `http://enak.local/`; captive-portal probes are redirected there automatically.

+The portal edits the supported device and network settings and shows live substation/powerplant diagnostics.
+Password fields are write-only.
+Saving or exiting reboots the board into normal operation; a Wi-Fi change is tested on the next boot and the previous network is restored if it cannot connect.

 ## Mainboard status LED